coderGtm/WaterBase/README.md

 WaterBase is a storage utility created for easy saving and access of persistent key-value data.
 Boolean, Numeric and String data types can easily be stored and retreived accross multiple app starts in a simple one-liner manner.

 # Usage
-WaterBase currently supports C++ language only.
+WaterBase currently supports C++ and Python 3.
 Although work is underway for other languages. _(Feel free to contribute)_
 ## C++
 Download the `WaterBase.h` header file and include it in your main programme
 ```